B-Roll: U.S. Marines, Sailors transport ACVs with LCACs during Steel Knight

 U.S. Marines with 3rd Assault Amphibian Battalion, 1st Marine Division, unload amphibious combat vehicles from a U.S. Navy landing craft, air cushion with Assault Craft Unit 5 onto Red Beach during Exercise Steel Knight 25 at Marine Corps Base Camp Pendleton, California, Dec.
 6, 2025.
 Steel Knight is an annual exercise that strengthens the Navy-Marine Corps team's ability to respond forward, integrate across domains, and sustain Marine Air-Ground Task Force readiness.
-(U.S. Marine Corps video by Lance Cpl.
-Ruby Centeno)
+This footage was acquired with a Skydio drone (U.S. Marine Corps video by Cpl.
+Peyton Kahle)

 |Date Taken: